alboxer2000/scratch-archive/README.md

-This is an archive of a lot of Scratch projects and studios with their other data.
+We're moving to archive.org! archive.org/scratch-website-archive.
+You can still report issues here and make PR, since this is now a mirror of the archived data.